 Pack Enough Snacks for the Trek

 Once you are on the trail you will be depleting your energy while hiking up and gaining altitude.
-It's is always better to keep yourself fueled up and energize during the hike.
+It is always better to keep yourself fueled up and energize during the hike.
 The snack will cost you more as you gain altitude so it's always best to care for your bucks.
 Having your own snack is more assuring than finding and consuming it.
 You can carry your favorite snacks and can have them as your reward after completing your daily hike.

 Carry Portable Widgets and Power Banks

 You can pack a travel thermos so you could always enjoy a warm drink while hiking up in the cold morning.
-You might as well pack some tea bags so you could enjoy your hot tea with beautiful sceneries and your group of friends.
-Charging your devices are pretty expensive in the mountains as there is very low availability of electricity.
+You might as well pack some tea bags so you could enjoy your hot tea with beautiful scenery and your group of friends.
+Charging your devices is pretty expensive in the mountains as there is very low availability of electricity.
 So, carrying power banks could save a great deal for you.
 You can charge your power banks instead of your phone so you could charge your phone in the long run and always stay connected.

 The other thing we recommend if you want to stay connected is to purchase an NCELL network card and you can use the data package.
 The data package is rather cheap compared to the Wi-Fi fees you need to pay.
 You can as well stay connected on the trail.

 Carry Hand Wipes